 4. Application Instructions and Deadline

-Prospective students for the first cohort (i.e., those who start their 4th year in AY2015/2016) who plan to be admitted to the programme in August 2015 should submit their applications by 20th March 2015.
+Prospective students who plan to be admitted to the programme in August 2016 should submit their applications by 7th December 2015.
 Please send the application form along with the supporting documents (see below) or submit them personally to the Department of Psychology.

 Department of Psychology